Close Menu

 When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out for them.
 For example, when you fill out forms about your past work, you state how much you had to lift on the job and how also tell them how much you stood or sat during a work day.

 Your answers on these forms are often some of the most important statements you make.
-If you state on you Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
+If you state on your Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
 Frankly, there are no jobs where you lift “nothing.”
 But for some reason, many people write that down as an answer.
 Even desk jobs require some lifting.
 You might, for example, lift files, boxes of paper, books, or supplies.

 APPLY FOR SSD BENEFITS AS SOON AS YOU KNOW YOU CANNOT WORK

 Applying for SSD benefits is not a hard thing to do.
 You can file an application online at the Social Security website.
 Also, we can help you file your application.
-Learn more about SSA’s five step review process for winning SSD benefits.
+Learn about SSA’s five step review process for winning SSD benefits.

 You can also call Social Security to begin your application over the phone.
 If you are in doubt about whether you should apply, then call our office.
 It is free.
 You can talk to one of our legal experts.
 They will answer your questions.
 We can help you if you have a medical condition that prevents you from working.